Kisan5/angular-first-simple-hello-world/README.md

 # AngularFirstHelloWorld

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.12.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.12, node 18.20.5 and npm 10.8.2.

 ## Development server